Pumpkins are popping up in Ohio! Be ready for the autumn harvest with your own field of pumpkins in the backyard garden.

 Introduced in 1959, Barbie Doll’s popularity, as well as the number of outfits and accessories available, soared in the 1960s.
 1965 was a high-fashion year!

 Outfits, separates, accessories, costumes . . . they are all in Barbie Doll's closet.
 1964 was a fashionable year for Barbie!

 Barbie Doll had a lot of outfits to choose from!
 In 1962, eight new ensembles were added to Barbie’s closet.
 Also available were 28 outfits from 1959 to 1961.

-Oh, You Beautiful Doll!
-Generations of us love our Barbie dolls; a love affair that’s lasted since 1959.
+Generations of us love our Barbie dolls—a love affair that’s lasted since 1959.

-Pumpkin seeds, salt and a great way to bake them!
-Tasty pumpkin seeds made simple.
+All you need are pumpkin seeds, salt, and a great technique!
+Roasted pumpkin seeds made simple.